 Here are four ways to try controlling scent on your hunting clothes this season, and two that maybe you should avoid.

-Whether you are trying to get the scent off of your hunting clothes, or trying to add some that could change the game, we all know one thing when it comes to our favorite quarry: their noses rule and we have to try and beat them!
+Whether you are trying to get the human scent off of your deer hunting clothes, or trying to add some that could change the game, we all know one thing when it comes to our favorite quarry: their noses rule and we have to try and beat them!

 They just might fool that big whitetail into thinking you're something else.